vishnuofficial004-ui/SpeechToText/README.md

 7. Run FastAPI server
    python src/api_server.py
 How It Works
-   The system listens continuously in idle mode.
+   1. The system listens continuously in idle mode.
-   When it hears the wake word, it activates transcription.
+   2. When it hears the wake word, it activates transcription.
-   Audio is processed locally by Whisper.
+   3. Audio is processed locally by Whisper.
-   Transcribed text is displayed in the terminal or returned as function output.
+   4. Transcribed text is displayed in the terminal or returned as function output.
-   When it hears the sleep word, it goes back to idle mode.
+   5. When it hears the sleep word, it goes back to idle mode.

 Example Console Output
-Microphone ready.
+- Microphone ready.
 Say your wake word to start.
-You said: hi hi
+- You said: hi hi
-Listening...
+- Listening...
-Transcription: Hello, how are you?
+- Transcription: Hello, how are you?
-You said: bye bye
+- You said: bye bye
-Sleeping mode activated.
+- Sleeping mode activated.
-Key File: speech_module.py
-Function	Description
-listen_for_wake_word()	Listens for wake word activation start_transcription()	Begins real-time transcription stop_transcription()	Stops transcription on sleep word load_model()	Loads Whisper locally handle_errors()	Handles audio and mic errors

 Technical Workflow